B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Policemen - Failure to apply the Road Traffic Code.
 The situation where a member of the police department observes a person or a group of people violating the penal or traffic code and passes by them without taking action according to the internal protocol of the concerned department. <span style="color: yellowgreen">Exception:</span> The moment when the police do not have the necessary capabilities in terms of numbers, equipment, or skills to intervene.
 (Example: A single police unit arrives at a store robbery and sees that they are significantly outnumbered, 2 vs. 8, at which point the police can leave and request/wait for reinforcements).
 - Opening OOC in IC

+<span style="color: yellow">Mentions:</span>
+- You have the right to tow legally parked vehicles only if they are abandoned and under the following conditions.
+If you find a legally parked vehicle but believe it is abandoned, ask nearby players to check if the vehicle is owned by someone or if it is abandoned.
+If no one is nearby, you are required to wait at least 5 minutes to confirm whether it is truly abandoned.
+If a player opens a ticket for a legally parked vehicle’s disappearance, you are required to provide clear evidence showing that you checked whether the vehicle is owned by someone nearby and that you waited the required 5 minutes.

 <span style="color: red">Sanctions:</span>

 - First offense: 50-100 Checkpoints